 Four years after the Ka'ūpūlehu Marine Reserve was established, TNC surveys revealed that the biomass (combined weight of all fish) of highly prized food fish increased by 256% inside the rest area and 91% outside.
 Similarly, the biomass of prime spawners (large sexually mature fish that produce the most offspring) increased by 612% inside the rest area and 172% outside.
 TNC scientists conducted a “spillover” survey in 2021 to determine if the increases in fish abundance outside the Reserve may be bolstered by the protected area.
 TNC introduced FishPath—a transparent, participatory, science-based process for developing customized, culturally appropriate fisheries management plans—to help the KMLAC develop a fisheries management plan to guide harvest develop a fisheries management plan to guide harvest when the rest period expires in 2026.

 The goal of their sustainable harvest plan is to ensure most of the gains achieved over the 10-year rest period are maintained once the area is re-opened to fishing, so the community and future generations can continue to practice cultural traditions and the waters of Ka'ūpūlehu can feed the community for generations to come.

 Connecting for Conservation

-The KMLAC is a member of the Kai Kuleana and Hui Loko networks, which TNC helped establish and coordinates.
-These peer learning networks are comprised of community groups across Hawaiʻi Island who share knowledge and resources and take collective action to accelerate conservation.
+The KMLAC is a member of the Kai Kuleana and Hui Loko networks, which TNC helped establish and facilitates.
+These peer learning networks are comprised of community groups across Hawaiʻi Island that share knowledge and resources and take collective action to accelerate conservation.
 Find out how networks amplify impacts by building on success at sites.

 Learn more about our science and restoration, and how we help strengthen conservation management and leadership so Hawaiʻi's reefs can support healthy fisheries and prosperous communities long into the future.